MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 ## Prerequisites

 - The add-in only works with Dynamics 365 model-driven apps, such as Sales or Customer Service, version 9.0 and later.
-- For your Dynamics 365 data to map to the audience insights customer profiles, we recommend it's [ingested from the Dynamics 365 app using the Microsoft Dataverse connector](connect-power-query.md).
+- For your Dynamics 365 data to map to the Customer Insights customer profiles, we recommend it's [ingested from the Dynamics 365 app using the Microsoft Dataverse connector](connect-power-query.md).
 If you use a different method to ingest Dynamics 365 contacts (or accounts), you need to make sure the `contactid` (or `accountid`) field is set as the [primary key for that data source in the map step of the data unification process](map-entities.md#select-primary-key-and-semantic-type-for-attributes).
-- All Dynamics 365 users of the Customer Card Add-in must be [added as users](permissions.md) in audience insights to see the data.
+- All Dynamics 365 users of the Customer Card Add-in must be [added as users](permissions.md) in Customer Insights to see the data.
-- [Configured search and filter capabilities](search-filter-index.md) in audience insights are required for lookup of data to work.
+- [Configured search and filter capabilities](search-filter-index.md) in Customer Insights are required for lookup of data to work.
-- Each add-in control relies on specific data in audience insights.
+- Each add-in control relies on specific data in Customer Insights.
 Some data and controls are only available in environments of specific types.
 The add-in configuration will inform you if a control is not available due to the selected environment type.
 Learn more about [environment use cases](work-with-business-accounts.md).
   - **Measure control**: Requires [configured measures](measures.md) of type customer attributes.
   - **Intelligence control**: Requires data generated using [predictions or custom models](predictions-overview.md).
   - **Customer details control**: All fields from the profile are available in the unified customer profile.